levisstrauss/maintenance-project-frontend/README.md

            variety of filters: by apartment number, by area (like kitchen),, and view the status of a maintenance request.
-A staff member must be able to update the status of a selected request, from ‘pending’ to ‘completed’, but cannot edit any other informa�on.
+A staff member must be able to update the status of a selected request, from ‘pending’ to ‘completed’, but cannot edit any other information.

 --------------- Functionality ------------------------